 Video recordings of activities within the CLRCs are available for viewing online by faculty and students.
 Permission to view each video is granted under direction of the faculty or instructor responsible for the activity.
 Videos should not be downloaded or placed on portable devices.
 Requests to download videos or remove them from the system must be made to the CLRC director.
 Videos of non-TAMHSC students or activities may be downloaded and provided to the participants at their request.

 CLRC staff maintains student records in electronic format.
 These recorded audio/video encounters with manikins and live patient actors are used for formative and summative evaluation of student performances during clinical simulations.
 The records are maintained on TAMHSC network servers.
 All of these records are managed according to the State of Texas Records Retention Schedule for The Texas A&M University System Agency Item No. 01.401.10 (Completed Class Tests and Examinations, Students’ Course Papers).
 The Records Retention Schedule Item No. 01.401.10 mandates retention of records for the time of their administrative value plus one (1) year.
 No student records will be deleted from their electronic storage without following the TAMHSC guideline of notifying the appropriate records management liaison by means of a TAMHSC Records Disposition Form.

 The faculty and instructors will determine who is permitted to observe simulation activities, or related video recordings, at their discretion.
-The faculty member of record responsible for any given activity is to provide the CLRC director the names of all those given permission to observe the activity or subsequently review related video recordings.
-No one will be allowed to observe a simulation activity, nor subsequently review video recordings, without the permission of the instructor of record or the director of the CLRCs.
+The faculty member of record responsible for any given activity is to provide the CLRC assistant director, or designee, the names of all those given permission to observe the activity or view related video recordings.
+No one will be allowed to observe a simulation activity or view video recordings without the permission of the instructor of record or the assistant director of the CLRCs.

-Students and employees of the TAMHSC are not required to give permission to be recorded or viewed participating in simulation activities.
+Students and employees of the TAMHSC are not required by the CLRC to give permission to be recorded or viewed participating in simulation activities.
 Participants outside the TAMHSC are required to sign a form giving their permission to be recorded and have their video used by the TAMHSC for educational and promotional purposes.